 Not everyone sees it that way, though.
 After the race, the silver medal winner, 9-year-old Daniel Song from Canada, and bronze medal winner, 8-year-old Manuel López from Spain, lodged a complaint with the International Association of Athletics Federations (IAAF), alleging that Potts had an unfair advantage and should not have been allowed to compete in the under-10s.

 However, this approach may well have backfired, with latest reports suggesting that they could find themselves stripped of their medals, and sent to a Transageist re-education camp before being allowed to compete again.

 Rob Slane is the author of “A Christian and an Unbeliever Discuss…Life, the Universe and Everything.”
-In this article he is responding to the recent gold-medal winning performance by Rachel McKinnon, a man who says he is a woman, who, on Oct 14, won the women’s 35-44 age bracket at the 2018 Masters Track Cycling World Championship.
+His article is responding to the recent gold-medal winning performance by Rachel McKinnon, a man who says he is a woman, who, on Oct 14, won the women’s 35-44 age bracket at the 2018 Masters Track Cycling World Championship.
 The transgender winner argued that because he’s lost to the women he was competing against more times than he’s beat them, and because many women have a higher FTP (Functional Threshold Power, or the maximum average power a rider can produce over the course of an hour) than him, that makes it fair.
 While that might make it competitive it would do so in much the same way that if a 40-something-year-old on foot raced his 8-year-old daughter on her bike, it might be close.
 God made us male and female, and that brings with any number of differences.
-Those difference might mean that an average man might be competitive with women in some events, but that doesn’t make it any less a matter of apples competing against oranges.
+Those differences might mean that an average man might be competitive with women in some events, but that doesn’t make it any less a matter of apples competing against oranges.
 So what’s the root issue here?
 The world says we can be whatever we think we are.
 But Christians know that only God’s thinking can dictate reality.
 And actually, as the video below shows, on some level even the world recognizes that thinking something doesn’t make it so.